 Central to the work done at the SBDRC are our Administrative Core and three distinct research cores.
 The core facilities are designed to help SBDRC investigators accomplish their research goals related to cutaneous biology and to support newly recruited junior investigators who are interested in skin research.
 The cores strive to enhance the research progress of all SBDRC users via access to specialized techniques, expertise, biological analysis, and instrumentation, while optimizing the capabilities of manpower and resources and efforts at cost effective rates.
 Each Core has a dedicated, well-trained staff member whose primary role is the education and assistance of SBDRC members in the special techniques available in that core.

 Learn more about our cores via the links below.

 Research Core Facilities

 Learn more about the core services available through our center.

-The Administrative Core is responsible for coordinating all activities of the SDRC, including our research programs that encourage scientists to become involved cutaneous research.
-Learn more about SDRC's research initiatives below.
+The Administrative Core is responsible for coordinating all activities of the SBDRC, including our research programs that encourage scientists to become involved cutaneous research.
+Learn more about SBDRC's research initiatives below.

 - Educational Programs

 Find out more about our educational activities and initiatives